 The Navy has water testing requirements in addition to the City of Bremerton's water quality program.
 The below information provides a summary of the water testing conducted by the Navy.
-Our water system uses only EPA approved laboratory methods to analyze drinking water.
+Our water system operators use only EPA approved laboratory methods to analyze drinking water.
 Samples are drawn from designated sample sites in the distribution system by licensed water shop personnel.
-All samples are then transported to an accredited laboratory where a full spectrum of water quality analyses is performed for the parameters listed below.
+All samples are then transported to an accredited laboratory where a full spectrum of water quality analyses are performed for the parameters listed below.

 Sampling Schedule

 Parameter Frequency

-Coliform Monitoring Monthly
+Coliform Monitoring 1 Monthly

-Chlorine Residual Daily
+Chlorine Residual Daily 2

 Lead and Copper Every 3 years

 Total Trihalomethane (THM) Quarterly

 Halo-Acetic Acids (HAA5) Quarterly

 Asbestos Every 9 years

-Contaminants in this group include total coliform, fecal coliform, and heterotrophic bacteria.
+1Contaminants in this group include total coliform.